-- Be clear, concise, and informative from the beginning.
 If you are being brought in by ambulance or just admitted by the nurse give the EMTs or the Nurses as much direct, important info on your condition.
 Show them immediately you can control your own care and you are extremely knowledgeable regarding your condition.
 If you need them to follow certain protocols you use at home for your own safety such as transferring or using the bathroom tell them.
 If you use a urinary device like Men’s Liberty, tell them.
-If you need to, ask their level of experience with your condition.
+And if necessary, ask their level of experience with your condition.

-- Voice ALL your concerns.
 Be sure you and the doctor or doctors are all on the same page and they all have the same information.
-Don’t be afraid to remind them of things important to you.
+However, don’t be afraid to remind them of things important to you.
 Don’t be afraid to ask even the simplest questions and be honest about your fears.

-- Know your rights.
 If you want a second opinion, get it.
-If a staff member is rude and disrespectful, speak up.
+In fact if a staff member is rude and disrespectful, speak up.
 It’s your body and your health.
-Own it.
+Therefore, own it.

-- Stay calm.
 Pain and suffering can be stressful.
 Going to the ER, especially with no idea what is happening can be very frightening.
-The more you can remain in control the better you will complete steps 1-4 and the safer you will be.
+Therefore, the more you can remain in control the better you will complete steps 1-4 and the safer you will be.

 That’s all for this month.
 I hope it was helpful, that you only have good health, and do not have to visit the hospital.
-If you do, remember these five steps and you’ll recover well.
+If you do, remember these five steps about safety in the ER and you’ll recover well.

 Thanks for reading.